Events

 "<span>Hello</span><img src="edit.png" role="edit"/>"

 You can handle the CellClick event (or any other cell pointer event) and check whether the value of the e.Role property is "edit".
-This works for labels, buttons, ListView, and any component in Wisej that can display HTML content.
+This works for labels, buttons, ListView, and any component in Wisej.NET that can display HTML content.

 Lazy Events